MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Where to Stay in Thun

 I stayed in Interlaken and some other places, but not directly in Thun.
-For the region of Interlaken I recommend the fantastic 4* Hotel Grand Giessbach.
-Click here to find out more about this great hotel (that unfortunately is closed in the winter).
+For the region of Interlaken, I recommend the fantastic 4* Hotel Grand Giessbach.

 Canton: Bernese Oberland

-It is one of the most popular tourist spots in Interlaken and, quoting from hear-say, it is one of the very few places that will never have to worry about a lack of tourists as people just keep visiting despite the extreme prices there.
+It is one of the most popular tourist spots in Interlaken and, quoting from hear-say, it is one of the very few places that will never have to worry about a lack of tourists as people just keep visiting despite the extreme prices there, and it is one of my favorite stops for a road trip in Switzerland.

 Top Things to Do in Interlaken

-My favorite thing about Interlaken is its great location for surrounding attractions, having two train stations, it really opens up your options for a whole range of excursions.
+My favorite thing about Interlaken is its great location for surrounding attractions.
+Having two train stations really opens up your options for a whole range of excursions.

 They also offer lots of hiking/biking treks and trails for those wanting to enjoy the clear mountain air without the adrenaline.